sedelmeyer/personal-website/docs/articles/dahon-classic.rst

   * Discuss the difficulty of finding replacement front hubs
   * Discuss the bearing sizes required

+The stock wheels on this bike are made of steel.
+The hubs are steel.
+The spokes are steel.
+The rims are steel.
+As you would expect given that information, the wheels are heavy.

 Stock rims
 """"""""""

-The stock rims on this Dahon are made of chromed steel.
-As is the case with most steel bike rims, the Dahon's steel rims are far, far heavier than a comparable aluminum alloy rim of the same size might be.
-This, coupled with the less-than-ideal braking surfaces of those rims (see the :ref:`breaking surface<braking-surface>` sub-section below for more detail), puts replacing these rims high on my to-do list for this bike.
+As is the case with most chromed-steel bike rims, the Dahon's steel rims:

+* Are far heavier than a comparable double-wall aluminum alloy rim of the same size might be;
+* Have braking surfaces that perform very, very poorly when wet (see the :ref:`breaking surface<braking-surface>` sub-section below for more detail).

+These two traits put replacing these rims high on my to-do list for this bike.
 However, because (a) decent 305 mm alloy rims are difficult to come by and (b) I have no immediate need to replace the current hubs built into these wheels, I have put off rebuilding these wheels for the time being.
-If I were planning on ordering new rims for this bike, and because I would be interested in lacing them with the same current 28-hole hubs, I would likely be limited to ordering my rims from overseas on Alibaba's `AliExpress marketplace <https://www.aliexpress.com/>`_.
+If I were planning on ordering new rims for this bike, and because I would be interested in lacing them with the same current 28-hole hubs, I would likely be limited to ordering my rims from overseas merchants on Alibaba's `AliExpress marketplace <https://www.aliexpress.com/>`_.
+So far, I have been unable to find any domestic source for 28-hole 305mm alloy rims.
+The closest I have come are 20-hole and 24-hole 305mm Dahon Kinetix rims sold through `ThorUSA.com <http://thorusa.com/>`_.
+Major manufacturers, if they do have a 16-inch rim model, those are typically of the 349mm Brompton-sized variety.
+Even the manufacturer WTB, who appears to manufacture some of the current OEM 305mm rims used for Dahon's XXX model 16-inch folder, does not appear to even list those rims among the products on their company website.

+As for the 305mm rims available on the `AliExpress marketplace <https://www.aliexpress.com/>`_, those appear to be limited to KinLin and LitePro K-fun rims, for which I can find no reviews nor manufacturer documentation online.

 .. _`braking-surface`: